 Like many hobbies, cross stitch has it's own special language full of weird and wonderful terms and acronyms.
-So, if you want to find out what 'frogging' is or what WIP stands for then check out this handy list of 88 cross stitch terms that every cross stitcher needs to know.
+So, if you want to find out what 'frogging' is or what WIP stands for then check out my handy list of Cross Stitch Terms and Acronyms.

 6. Test it out

 If you're planning a project with a different fabric or thread type, or a new technique then I think it's worthwhile trying it out first before taking the plunge.